 Pumpkin Pie Turnover Ingredients:

-1 can Pumpkin Pura, plus can ingredients
+1 can or 4 cups Pumpkin Puree, plus can ingredients

 (ground ginger, cloves, cinnamon, sugar, salt, eggs & evaporated milk)